How to Tell if Someone is an Alcoholic

 3. Spending a lot of time drinking or hungover

-4. Craving alcohol consumption and idealizing alcohol use
+4. Craving alcohol

-5. Failing to meet responsibilities because of drinking or binge drinking
+5. Failing to meet responsibilities because of drinking

 8. Using alcohol in hazardous situations

-11. Going through alcohol withdrawal symptoms when not drinking
+11. Going through withdrawal when not drinking

+Just two of these signs can signal a mild alcohol use disorder, but the symptoms must be persistent.
 For instance, if your loved one has a hangover and misses an event as a result, they are not necessarily an alcoholic.
 But if that behavior happens over and over again, it may indicate an alcohol use disorder.

-How Can You Tell if Someone is Struggling with Alcohol?
+Signs Someone is Struggling with Alcoholism

-The above criteria are used to diagnose alcohol use disorder, but there are other signs and symptoms someone may exhibit that are unique or specific.
+The above criteria are used to diagnose alcohol use disorder, but there are other signs someone may exhibit that are unique or specific.
 There may also be early warning signs.
 The sooner you are aware of a drinking problem in someone you care about, the easier it will be for them to get effective help.

 Everyone relates to alcohol differently.
-Some may display early signs and warning signs before an addiction develops, while others may be able to hide their symptoms until alcoholism no longer allows them to.
+Some may display early warning signs before an addiction develops, while others may be able to hide their symptoms until alcoholism no longer allows them to.
 Here are some more clues of a drinking problem in someone you care about:

 • Their social life revolves around drinking.
 Most of their activities, nights out, and social groups involve alcohol.